Tuesday, January 6, 2026

 Cambodia propaganda painting, 1970s

-Signs of the former use of the building
+Signs of the former use of the buildings as an administrative center & courthouse

 Ship design spanning the top of 3 apartment buildings